Harrison-Miller/kagstats/README.md

 This is a stats collector for the game, it connects to the game server using the open TCP socket and listens for specific events.
 The events are then logged into a database.

+You can view the trello board with road map of items to be done and backlog: https://trello.com/b/WR8dcqD7/kag-stats

 ## Stats Mod

 The game server runs a mod that captures events and writes formatted information to the TCP connection.